What is a Non-Performing Asset?

 Non-performing assets in the doubtful debts category have been past due for at least 18 months.
-Banks generally have serious doubts that the borrower will ever repay the full advance.
-This class of NPA affects the way the bank looks and how liquid it is.
+Banks generally have serious doubts that the borrower will ever repay the full loan.
+This class of NPA seriously affects the bank’s own risk profile.

 4. Loss Assets

-They are non-performing assets with an extended period of non-payment.
-With this class, banks are forced to accept that the loan will never be repaid, and they will be forced to take a loss, which must be reported on their balance sheet.
+These are non-performing assets with an extended period of non-payment.
+With this class, banks are forced to accept that the loan will never be repaid, and must record a loss on their balance sheet.
 The entire amount of the loan must be written off completely.

 How NPAs Work

-Banks will attempt to collect the outstanding debt by foreclosing on whatever property or asset is being used to secure a loan.
+Banks may attempt to collect the outstanding debt by foreclosing on whatever property or asset has been used to secure the loan.
 For example, if an individual takes out a second mortgage and that loan becomes an NPA, the bank will generally send notice of foreclosure on the home because it is being used as collateral for the loan.

 Significance of NPAs

-The more debt any entity holds, the weaker it is financially and the slower its revenue stream is.
-It also, as mentioned above, affects how liquid the entity is.
-For banks and other lenders, non-performing assets can be manageable, but it depends on how many there are and how past due the loans are.
-In the short term, most banks can weather a fair amount of NPAs.
-However, if the number of NPAs continues to build over a period of time, it threatens the financial health and future success of the lender.
+Non-performing assets can be manageable, but it depends on how many there are and how far they are past due.
+In the short term, most banks can take on a fair amount of NPAs.
+However, if the volume of NPAs continues to build over a period of time, it threatens the financial health and future success of the lender.